12 Incredible Things to Do in Hammerfest, Norway (+ Travel Tips!)

 Another option you will have to travel to Hammerfest is to arrive by Hurtigruten, a large cruise ship that goes up and down the Norwegian coast through the fjords.

-Most people on the ships are partaking in long journeys, but you can book a port to port transfer.
+Most people on the ships are partaking in long journeys, but you can book a port-to-port transfer.
 Unfortunately, this option is currently disabled on the English website and must be done via the Norwegian one.

 Hitchhike to Hammerfest